rinapachkale/WAFMS-Project/README.md

 ## Backend (Node.js) ##

 ## Frontend (React.js) ##
+For frontend we used React.js.
+React is a free and open-source front-end JavaScript library for building user interfaces based on components.
+It is maintained by Meta and a community of individual developers and companies.
+React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.

 To create a new React app, follow these steps:

 1. **Install Node.js and npm:** Ensure you have Node.js (which includes npm, the Node Package Manager) installed on your computer.